Diogoazvg/smart_clearsale/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/repassa/clearsale_clean.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/repassa/clearsale_clean/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/repassa/smart_clearsale.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/repassa/smart_clearsale/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the ClearsaleClean project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/repassa/clearsale_clean/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SmartClearsale project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/repassa/smart_clearsale/blob/master/CODE_OF_CONDUCT.md).